tidy-intelligence/r-wbwdi/README.md

 to the ‘WDI’ package, ‘wdi2’ allows users to download, process, and analyze indicator data for multiple countries and years.
-However, ‘wdi2’ differs by relying on ‘httr2’ for multi-page request and error handling, providing support for downloading multiple indicators with a single function call, using progress bars to keep users informed about the data processing, and returning the processed data in a tidy data format.
+However, ‘wdi2’ differs by relying on ‘httr2’ for multi-page request and error handling, using progress bars to keep users informed about the data processing, and returning the processed data in a tidy data format.

 ## Installation